taupirho/ml-decisiontree/README.md

 Just a bit of fun, but a subject close to my heart since I’ve been looking for work the last few months without success.
 I’m not even talking about getting job offers, I mean I can’t even get an interview.
 Hmmm …. wonder why?

 Decision trees and their use is one of the easier concepts in data science for people to get their heads around.
-It comes down to selecting an output based on a series of inputs – much like a series of IF-THEN-ELSE statements in a programming language.
+It comes down to selecting an output based on a series of inputs – much like a series of nested IF-THEN-ELSE statements in a programming language.

 The example shows what the likely hood of getting a job based on certain criteria.
 The input data is shown below.